Lekshmipillai050898/HRA-Dashboard/README.md

   - Job Role: Highest attrition seen in Lab Technicians and Sales Executives.
   - Years of Service: Most attrition occurs in early years (1–2 years).

+## Conclusion
+This HR Analytics Dashboard provides a comprehensive and interactive visualization of employee attrition across multiple dimensions such as age, salary, gender, education, job role, and tenure.
+Key findings indicate that the highest attrition rates are observed among employees with lower salaries, shorter tenures (particularly under 2 years), and within specific job roles like Laboratory Technicians and Sales Executives.

+The dashboard empowers HR professionals and business leaders to:

+Identify critical attrition patterns.

+Pinpoint vulnerable employee segments.

+Make data-driven decisions to enhance employee retention strategies.

+By leveraging Power BI, this project demonstrates the power of business intelligence tools in simplifying complex HR data, improving strategic workforce planning, and ultimately reducing employee turnover through targeted interventions.